 Natalia Salinas has performed with prestigious companies, such as Orquesta Sinfónica Nacional Argentina, Orquesta Nacional de Música Argentina, Orquesta Estable del Teatro Argentina de la Plata, Orquesta Sinfónica de Entre Ríos, Orquesta Filarmónica de Mendoza, Orquesta Sinfónica de Bahía Blanca, Orquesta Estable de la Pcia. de Tucumán, Orquesta Sinfónica de San Juan, Orquesta Sinfónica del Estado de Sao Paulo (Brasil), Orquesta Sinfónica de Santo André (Brasil), Orquesta Sinfónica Cesgranrío (Brasil), Orquesta Sinfónica de Antofagasta (Chile), Orquesta Juvenil del Bicentenario.
 She have also performed with Ensamble Línea (France), Divertimento Ensamble (Italy), Ensamble MEITAR (Israel), Ensamble Sonorama (Argentina).

 During the 2020 season she was invited by the Teatro Colón in Argentina as main conductor to lead two chamber opera productions: La Hija de Rappaccini by Daniel Catán, and The Raven by Toshio Hosokawa.
 She has also been invited to collaborate with orchestras in Argentina, Brazil and Chile.
 She was invited to work at the Opéra National du Rhin (Strasbourg, France) as assistant conductor for the world première of the opera Dreamers of the Moon, by Howard Moody, and for Hansel and Gretel by E.Humperdinck.
 She will also work at the IMPULS Festival in Germany as main Guest Conductor with the Magdeburgische Philharmonie.
-In 2021 she maintains her commitments with orchestras from Argentina, Chile, Brasil and Germany, and will make her debut in Opera in Europe at the St Gallen Theater in Switzerland during 2021/2022.
+In 2021 she maintains her commitments with orchestras from Argentina, Chile, Brasil and Germany, and will make her opera debut in Europe at the St Gallen Theater in Switzerland during season 2021/2022.

 She made her opera debut in Argentina in 2016 with the widely acclaimed Così fan tutte by W.A.Mozart at the Teatro Argentino de La Plata, where she worked as an assistant conductor between 2015 and 2017 in titles such as Otello (G.Verdi), Cosi fan tutte (W.A.
 Mozart), Lucia di Lammermoor (G.Donizetti), and Written on Skin (G.Benjamin).
 It is since her partake in these productions that she has been regularly invited to work as a Guest Conductor by the main opera houses in the country: the Teatro Colón and the Teatro Argentino.